-NEW GRADUATE RESUME – CHRONOLOGICAL
+NEW GRADUATE RESUME – CHRONOLOGICAL/HIGH SCHOOL

-Designed for new high school or college graduates who have little or no relevant work experience.
+These formats are best for: new high school or college graduates who have little or no relevant work experience.
 The goal is to use the experiences you do have – school and extracurricular activities, after school jobs, etc. – and show how the skills you have gained through these activities are relevant in the real world.

 Sample CVs for faculty and postdoctoral positions from the University of California, San Francisco.
 Also includes samples of cover letters and statements of teaching philosophy.

 Sample job descriptions for common jobs, including cashier, restaurant, construction, and secretary positions.